froukje/datamapu/content/posts/classical_ml/pca.md

 Use Cases and Examples
 Real-World Examples: Provide examples of PCA applications in different domains (e.g., image compression, finance, biology).
 Visualization: Show plots or visualizations that illustrate the impact of PCA.

+## Appendix

+*Eigenvector:* A non-zero vector that, when multiplied by a matrix, only changes in magnitude (not direction).
+Mathematically, for a matrix $A$ and eigenvector
+$𝑣$:

+$$𝐴 𝑣= \lambda v,$

+where $\lambda$ is the eigenvalue corresponding to that eigenvector $v$.

+*Eigenvalue:* A scalar that indicates how much the eigenvector is stretched or compressed when multiplied by the matrix.

 ---
 If this blog is useful for you, please consider supporting.